Why Having A Fan In Your Baby's Nursery Could Be Life-Saving

 – A fan in a baby’s nursery is great during our sultry Singapore days and nights to help bring down the temperature in your baby’s room.
 But remember not to put the fan on too fast as the baby could be in danger of losing too much body heat.

-– A fan does not dry out the air like an air-conditioner does.
+– A fan does not dry out the air as an air conditioner does.
 Air robbed of its humidity may aggravate skin conditions like eczema, and respiratory issues like asthma/ wheezing in little ones.

 Keep these safety points in mind…

 – If you have a pedestal/table fan, place it well away from potential contact from the baby, ensuring there is nothing nearby that he can climb up onto in order to reach the fan.

 – Make sure that all cords are out of reach from your baby.